Welcome to Generation Services

-Underpin your generation activity with a five to fifteen year Power Purchase Agreement (PPA).
+Underpin your generation activity with a five to 15 year PPA.
 Product structures can be tailored to your specific requirements.

-Contracts for Difference (CfD) are gradually replacing the Renewables Obligation (RO) scheme due to the changes outlined in the Electricity Market Reform (EMR).
-If you generate renewable energy you may be able to benefit.
+Contracts for Difference (CfD) has replaced the Renewables Obligation (RO) which closed for new entrants at the end of March 2017.
+If you generate renewable energy you may be able to benefit from the CfD scheme.

-A CfD reduces uncertainty about energy prices for renewable energy - valuable in a volatile market.
+CfD reduces uncertainty about energy prices for renewable energy which is valuable in a volatile market.